 “Unfinished wood accents and large windows are some must-have features,” points out Benjamin Stenson, founder of Norsemen Home Remodeling.
 “Make sure to take a minimalist approach while decorating—and be sure to add pops of strong contrasting colors like white and black.”

 According to Stenson, Scandinavian farmhouse style also has a lot of plants and varying textures.
-A pop of green color and some intentionally comfortable fabrics can prevent your home from looking too monotonous and sterile while fostering a sense of coziness without venturing into kitsch territory.
+A pop of green color and some intentionally comfortable fabrics can prevent your home from looking too monotone while fostering a sense of coziness.

 A Trend That Endures

-Scandinavian farmhouse style might be one of the trendiest home decor styles at the moment, and that's for a reason.
-The hybrid decor style combines a variety of influences in a simple and practical way that can be a great way for anyone to foster a more cohesive and comfortable living space.
+Scandinavian farmhouse style might be one of the trendiest home decor styles at the moment.
+The hybrid decor style combines a variety of influences in a simple and practical way.

 Swedish, Danish, and Norwegian design all offer a very rustic appeal—without the typical country or rural-inspired decor.
-It goes back to nature and uses natural materials like wood and clay to evoke a sense of earthiness and comfort.
-The Nordic-inspired decor also features very simple shapes, like circles and squares that can both foster a sense of relaxation while also being very easy to decorate with.
+It goes back to nature and uses natural materials like wood and clay to evoke a sense of earthiness.
+The Nordic-inspired decor also features very simple shapes, like circles and squares that can be easy to decorate with.

 In short, Scandinavian countries offer beautiful landscapes with lots of open spaces, forests, and other naturally occurring wonders and as such, Scandinavian-inspired decor, especially when swirled into American farmhouse territory, should bring the same feeling of natural wonder and appreciation for the great outdoors into the home.